deadlyvipers/dojo_rules/introduction.md

 This is Sumi
-Favourite code school path is Python
+Favourite code school path is Ruby